python/devguide/parser.rst

 Variables in the Grammar
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A subexpression can be named by preceding it with an identifier and an
+A sub-expression can be named by preceding it with an identifier and an
 ``=`` sign.
 The name can then be used in the action (see below), like this: ::

     rule_name[return_type]: '(' a=some_other_rule ')' { a }